laser/cloudformation-fargate-codepipeline-ecs-refarch/README.md

 - [AWS CLI](https://github.com/aws/aws-cli) version >= `1.14.11`, for interacting with AWS
 - [jq](https://github.com/stedolan/jq) version >= `jq-1.5`, for querying stack output-JSON
 - an AWS [access key id and secret access key](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html)
+- a fork of this repository (so that you can integrate with CircleCI)

 ### 1. Create the Stacks